 Most of us do hire a skip when redoing a home and this isn’t always a bad idea.
 Many of the materials are recycled.
 Gone are the days when its contents are chucked into landfill, but instead the skips are sorted through, treated and processed with some companies sending zero skip waste to landfill!
 Many of us would automatically associate a skip with landfill, but nowadays landfill tax is high, so it’s more beneficial for the planet and the skip hire company to find other ways to dispose of the waste, which largely includes recycling.

 Just because the old bathroom suite or kitchen units don’t suit our taste, it doesn’t mean they aren’t perfect for someone else.
 If they were going in the skip anyway, then list them as free to a collector on sites such as eBay, Gumtree and Facebook Marketplace.
-It’s always better for something to be used and rehomed where possible, than thrown out or recycled.
+It’s always better for something to be used and rehomed where possible than thrown out or recycled.
 Even recycling will use valuable resources, so reusing in the first instance is the best option.

 We had a log fire installed soon after moving into our first home, so most scrap pieces of wood can be used as fuel to keep us warm.
 We were even able to break down some very old fence panels that were definitely scrap to use as kindling.
 If you have a stack of wood that cannot be used for anything else and is suitable for burning, then I’m sure someone with a log burner will appreciate it.
 Offer to friends and family or list as free to a collector on marketplace websites.

 When we redid our kitchen we installed real oak worktops which look beautiful, but we could only order the wood in certain lengths.
-This meant we had to order far more than we needed so were left with quite large offcut of expensive wood that was too nice to use as firewood!
-Instead my husband Ben had the genius idea to create a new bathroom sink area with the worktop at the top for a counter-top sink to be placed upon and a handy storage cupboard underneath – even better as we have a small bathroom that had no storage at all before this.
+This meant we had to order far more than we needed so we were left with quite a large offcut of expensive wood that was too nice to use as firewood!
+Instead, my husband Ben had the genius idea to create a new bathroom sink area with the worktop at the top for a counter-top sink to be placed upon and a handy storage cupboard underneath – even better as we have a small bathroom that had no storage at all before this.
 If he hadn’t created this then the wood could have been used for some shelves elsewhere.

 Renovating a home or even doing up a small part of it does not have to be wasteful.
 There are plenty of people who can make use of your scrap and unwanted items.
 Ben, my husband, is regularly collecting old fitted wooden wardrobes that people no longer want and he turns them into incredible handmade retro style desks.
 Stop and think before you throw anything out.